Jason-Wall/lighthouse-notes/week01.md

  Dive deeper by appending subkeys in the arguments.

 ## Callback Functions
 Functions that are passed as parameters to other functions.
 A good example is the array Filter, Map, and Reduce functions.
-Of course we can create our own functions too.
+Of course we can create our own functions too.\
+The function is passed, not executed.

 ## [VIM](https://web.compass.lighthouselabs.ca/days/w01d4/activities/280)
 difficult to use... might as well go through it all over again.